 Be flexible in your choice of vehicle

-Possibly your sight is oriented toward a top-of-the-line model, but with bad credit, it is necessary to be aware that it is impossible to access it.
-In short, be clear about the available score and base your search on what you can get with it.
+Your sight is possibly oriented toward a top-of-the-line model, but with bad credit, it is necessary to know that it is impossible to access.
+In short, be clear about your available score and base your search on what you can get with it.

 The less expensive or popular the chosen car is, the more chances you have to get it despite the bad credit.